Hotmoka/hotmoka/tutorial/Takamaka.md

 For now, it is relevant to know that calls to `@View` methods can be run with any nonce, since it is not used nor checked.
 We just use zero for it then.

+A final consideration is related to gas.
+As in Ethereum, transactions are payed in terms of gas consumed for their execution.
+In the following, we will use zero as gas when running calls to `@View` methods.
+This is because such calls do not actually modify the state of the node and are executed locally, on the node that receives the request of the transaction.
+Hence, they can be considered as *free*.

 The result is the following code.
 It initializes a new blockchain and installs `family-0.0.1-SNAPSHOT.jar` in it: